anniedenton/599D-exercise1/README.md

 out advice from a variety of sources.
 Where does this advice come from, and is it effective?
-While these questions have been previously studied for general security and privacy advice for general populations [85, 87, 89, 88, 43, 90], LGBTQ+ individuals face identitybased risks that straight and cisgender individuals do not [69, 38, 73].
+While these questions have been previously studied for general security and privacy advice for general populations [85, 87, 89, 88, 43, 90], LGBTQ+ individuals face identity based risks that straight and cisgender individuals do not [69, 38, 73].
 Given prior work suggesting that prioritization increases advice adoption and efficacy, we look to prioritizing and tailoring advice to specific threat models.
 In this work, we evaluate participants’ experiences with advice targeted at queer-specific threat models rather than general online risks.